Daymond John Had Ulterior Motives For Considering A Job On ‘Shark Tank’

 If you’re a fan of seeing Daymond John on Shark Tank, you can thank at least one person: Mark Burnett.
-The famed reality show producer, who brought Survivor, The Voice and Celebrity Apprentice to the airwaves, asked to meet with John as he was putting together a team of panelists for what would become Shark Tank.
+The famed reality show producer, who brought Survivor, The Voice, and Celebrity Apprentice to the airwaves, asked to meet with John as he was putting together a team of panelists for what would become Shark Tank.
 But John took the meeting with another idea in mind.

-As the founder of FUBU told the Yahoo Finance All Markets Summit, John fancied a few new reality show ideas of his own, and relished the opportunity to pitch them to one of the industry’s most successful hitmakers.
+As the founder of FUBU told the Yahoo Finance All Markets Summit, John fancied a few new reality show ideas of his own and relished the opportunity to pitch them to one of the industry’s most successful hitmakers.
 John never thought Shark Tank would work — who would be interested in a show about business negotiations? — but the chance to talk shop would come around only rarely.

 So John agreed to try out things in the Tank, but had those brilliant ideas in his back pocket — and planned to have them in front of Burnett in short order.